 Creating a message transport rule to protect email

-Module 8: Designing and implementing message retention
+Module 8: Designing and implementing message retention and archiving

-Overview of messaging records management and archiving
+Overview of archiving and messaginng records management

 Designing In-Place Archiving